gjohl/alphadog/README.md

 gains confidence.

 Percentage vol target is constant.
 Cash volatility target varies depending on performance.
-If the portfolio has £100k and 30% vol taget, cash vol is £30k.
+If the portfolio has £100k and 30% vol target, cash vol is £30k.
 If the portfolio drops 10%, the cash vol target should be adjusted to £90k * 30% = £27k.
 This is "rolling up profits and losses".